Isak Amundsen

-Isak Helstad Amundsen (born 14 October 1999) is a Norwegian footballer who plays as a defender for Bodø/Glimt.
+Isak Helstad Amundsen (born 14 October 1999) is a Norwegian professional footballer who plays as a defender for Molde.

-Club career
+Career

 Amundsen was born in Brønnøysund.
 He made his senior debut for Brønnøysund on 31 May 2014 against Drag; Brønnøysund won 9–0.

 On 18 February 2020, Amundsen signed his first professional contract with Bodø/Glimt.
 Amundsen made his senior debut for Bodø/Glimt on 1 July 2020 against Odd, with Bodø/Glimt winning 4–0.

+After winning the Eliteserien twice with Bodø/Glimt, Amundsen moved to Molde before the start of the 2024 season.

+Personal life

+On his father's side, he is a first cousin of cross-country skiers Hedda and Harald Østberg Amundsen.